 Places to Go – Lakes and Trails

 Treasure Valley lives up to its name, with lakes and trails galore for explorers to enjoy.
-As Idaho natives, we at Intermountain Power Sport Rentals LLC can point renters to the best boating and riding locations near our two locations in Cascade, Nampa and Idaho City as well as the rest of the Boise area.
+As Idaho natives, we at Intermountain Power Sport Rentals LLC can point renters to the best boating and riding locations near our two locations in Cascade and Nampa, as well as the rest of the Boise area.
 Check out the suggestions below, or contact us today at (208) 467-6944.

 Places to Boat – Idaho Lakes